SteinarVrenne/school_imt3501/Task 1/source/pages/04c_Detailed_Security.rst

 -------------------

 In order to elaborate on why the specific security requirements are necessary, we decided to include some security mechanisms.
-These mechanisms tells us what requirements are developed to achieve.
+These mechanisms tell us what requirements are developed to achieve.
 Below is a table of our specified security mechanisms along with corresponding definitions.